 clay wainscott, b44

-Visual art enters the nervous system on different channels than speech, and requires no translation.
-The movement of art at the time I entered was toward the unique and individual, while I had more interest in finding what was basic and universal.
-I begin with a mundane object everyone already has filed in memory, and create an image that resonates against their subconscious expectation, in the manner of a jazz improvisation on a familiar melody.
-Rather than prosaic realism, the objective is an enhanced believability arising from shared experience.
+Visual art enters the nervous system on a different channel than speech, and needs no translation.
+The movement of art at the time I entered was toward the unique and individual, while I had more interest in finding what was direct, universal, and accessible.
+I begin with a mundane object everyone already has filed in memory, and create an image that resonates against this subconscious expectation, in the manner of a jazz improvisation on a familiar melody.
+Rather than prosaic realism, the work presents an augmented version of shared experience, with the objective of ongoing awareness.